Buster Keaton: Body language

-Buster Keaton's comedy endures not just because he had a face that belongs on Mount Rushmore, at once hauntingly immovable and classically American, but because that face was attached to one of the most gifted actors and directors who ever graced the screen.
-Evolved from the knockabout upbringing of the vaudeville stage, Keaton's comedy is a whirlwind of hilarious, technically precise, adroitly executed, and surprising gags, very often set against a backdrop of visually stunning set pieces and locations—all this masked behind his unflinching, stoic veneer.

 Pork-pie hats

 Keaton designed and modified his own pork pie hats during his career.
 In 1964, he told an interviewer that in making "this particular pork pie", he "started with a good Stetson and cut it down", stiffening the brim with sugar water.
 The hats were often destroyed during Keaton's wild film antics; some were given away as gifts and some were snatched by souvenir hunters.
 Keaton said he was lucky if he used only six hats in making a film.
 He estimated that he and his wife Eleanor made thousands of hats during his career.
 Keaton observed that during his silent period, such a hat cost him around two dollars (~$27–33 in 2022 dollars); at the time of his interview, he said, they cost almost $13 (~$116 in 2022 dollars).